zooniverse/front-end-monorepo/packages/lib-content/src/screens/ResetPassword/README.md

   - The form will perform basic HTML checks for email validity.
   - When the user submits a valid email address, the form transitions from an initial "ready" state to the following states:
     - "busy" state: request is being sent to Panoptes.
 "Loader" (busy indicator) is shown.
 Form is disabled.
     - "success" state: request has successfully been processed.
 Success message is show.
-Form should remain disabled?
+Form remains disabled.
     - "error" state: request has failed (API error).
 Error message is shown.
 Form is re-enabled.
 - **Mode 3: Commit Reset**
   - Entry point: user receives a password reset email, and clicks on the link in that email.
 They're taken to this Reset Password Page _with a token._